 Additional geological sampling was undertaken during the summers of 2009 and 2010 to correct government geological maps and to measure the hydrocarbon content and the maturity of the rocks.
 Samples were sent for analysis to the Geological Survey of Canada in Calgary, Corelab in Calgary and INR in Québec.
-In September 2010, a series of core holes totaling 1,107 metres, were drilled to complement the geological sampling.
-Two additional deep core holes were completed in April 2011 and results are pending.
+In September 2010, a series of core holes totaling 1,107 metres was drilled to complement the geological sampling.
+Two additional deep core holes were completed in April 2011 and analyses of core results are being done and compiled.